awais-mustafa/awwais.github.io/content/projects/template.md

 Hey 🤼

-I'm making this website as an template for junior developer.
+I'm making this website as an template for non technical peoples.
 If you love this website, you can fork it or clone it on your github account or systems.
-And then make changes to it that are in line with your vision. ❤
+And then make changes to it that are in line with your vision. ❤.
+Or you may message me for the help.
+Thanks